hughbarney/femto/docs/flisp.md

 Labelled or “named” `let`: define a local function *label* with *body* and all *name*s as parameters bound to the *values*.

+`(length «obj»)`
+Returns the length of *obj* if it is a string or a list, otherwise throws a type exception.

 `(prog1 «sexp»[«sexp»..])`
 Evaluate all *sexp* in turn and return the value of the first.